 The most common mistake in action plans

 Many groups choose something that looks strong on Instagram but is annoying to organize.
-Good sporty ideas do not have to be original.
-They have to fit the mood, the budget and the way home.
-That is when movement becomes a good group day instead of just an expensive effort.
+Originality matters less than fit.
+The plan has to match the mood, the budget and the way home.
+That is when movement becomes a good group day.

 Three honest decision questions